aladaileh/a2HvOjBkOic8UkSG/README.md

-# a2HvOjBkOic8UkSG
+# Potntial Talents
-Predict how fit the candidate is based on their available information
+This project helps talent sourcing and managing company to automate the process of matching ideal candidates for technology companies.
+Ranked individuals based on their LinkedIn job title and location similarity with the ideal candidate’s information.
+Tokenized job title word corpus by using NLP module in python programming language.